 The Brihadeshwara Temple

 Brihadeshwara Temple in Thanjavur was built thousands of years ago by Raja Raja Cholan.
 It determines the cultural heritage of the Cholan Empire.
-People also call it the big temple and it is a symbol of Tamil architecture.
+People also call it the big temple, a symbol of Tamil architecture.
 The temple has the world’s tallest temple tower.
 Its top is a single stone weighing 80 tons.
-We still wonder how the stone was taken to the top without any technological support.
-Many experts say that it is still tricky an 80-ton stone with all kinds of technical support even to this day.
-Another important fact is that you will not be able to find the shadow of the temple.
-A lot of architectural techniques have been used to build it in such a manner.
+We still wonder how the stone was taken to the top without technological support.
+Many experts say that an 80-ton stone with all kinds of technical support is still tricky even to this day.
+Another important fact is that you cannot find the temple’s shadow.
+Many architectural techniques have been used to build it in such a manner.
 If you ever get a chance to visit south India, don’t miss seeing this shore temple in Thanjavur.

 The Churches and Convents of Goa

-The Churches and Convents of Goa is a continuing property situated in the Portuguese Indies’ ancient capital.
-These seven monuments exercised prominent significance in the 16th to 18th centuries to advance major art and carving by spreading different art forms such as Manueline, Mannerist, and Baroque and design buildings throughout Asian countries.
+The Churches and Convents of the Goa area continued in the Portuguese Indies’ ancient capital.
+These seven monuments exercised major significance in the 16th to 18th centuries to advance significant art and carving by spreading different art forms such as Manueline, Mannerist, and Baroque and designing buildings throughout Asian countries.
 Catholic missions were established to support the Christian missionaries in India.
 Many grand and majestic churches, convents, cathedrals, and chapels were built following European religious amenities.
 These structures are famous for their architectural designs and stunning techniques.

-Agra fort is another important tourist attraction near the gardens of the Taj Mahal.
-This mighty red sandstone fortress is the mater piece of Mughal emperor Akbar the Great.
+Agra Fort is another important tourist attraction near the gardens of the Taj Mahal.
+This mighty red sandstone fortress is a masterpiece of the Mughal emperor Akbar the Great.
 It is an excellent piece example of Mughal architecture.
 It is also one of the UNESCO world heritage sights in India.
 The fort has four gates.
 At present, the visitor’s access is via the Amar Singh Gate.
 As soon as you enter, the Jehangir Mahl welcomes you with a beautifully carved exterior.

 Akbar built it as the Women’s quarters.
-He especially made it for his favorite queen Jodha Akbar.
-Shahjahan built another white structure called the Khaas mahal.
+He especially made it for his favorite queen, Jodha Akbar.
+Shahjahan built another white structure called the Khaa Mahalal.
 Shahjahan died on this monument while gazing at the Taj Mahal.
-The next is the Sheesh Mahal or the glass palace.
+The next is the Sheesh Mahal, or thGlass Palacece.
 It was built using water engineering.
 Its walls are decorated with mirrors.
 It is a fantastic specimen for the glass mosaic in India.
-Near to this is the Mammam-E-Shahi or the Shah Burj, used as the summer resort.
-It is an excellent place to learn a lot more about ancient architecture and construction.
+Near this is the Mammam-E-Shahi or the Shah Burj, used as the summer resort.
+It is an excellent place to learn much about ancient architecture and construction.

-These are some of the famous places that you must visit at least once in your lifetime.
+It would be best to visit These famous places at least once in your lifetime.

 Author Bio: Charlotte Lin is a content creator at escaperoom.com.
-She’s a passionate young woman, mother to an amazing nine-year-old, and an avid reader.
-Over the years, writing has helped her explore and understand the world and her own self.
+She’s a passionate young woman, a mother to a fantastic nine-year-old, and an avid reader.
+Over the years, writing has helped her explore and understand the world and herself.
 She loves to travel, meet new people, and spend quality time with her daughter.
 You can find her on LinkedIn.

 Looking for more posts on things to do in Asia?
 Start here: